ShuochengWang/ShuochengWang.github.io/posts/2024-01-12-Notes-for-BEC-Vantage-speaking-test.md

 B: I think a democratic leadership style is very effective in mobilizing the team toward a common vision.
 The teammates will be happy to contribute fresh ideas and work together for the shared objectives.

 A: Being a good team leader means that he can never give up on the team.
-A dem.ocratic style enables the leader to communicate more effectively with the team and increase work efficiency.
+A democratic style enables the leader to communicate more effectively with the team and increase work efficiency.

 B: Good leaders are always willing to listen.
 An overbearing leader can only lead to negative team emotions.

 A: Yes.
-A good leader doesn't act like a bossy person who's in charge of every. one.
+A good leader doesn't act like a bossy person who's in charge of everyone.
 He himself is a good team player.

 ---